luckie/best_in_place/README.md

 - **:nil**: The nil param defines the content displayed in case no value is defined for that field.
 It can be something like "click me to edit".
   If not defined it will show *"-"*.
 - **:activator**: Is the DOM object that can activate the field.
 If not defined the user will making editable by clicking on it.
+- **:ok_button**: (Inputs and textareas only) If set to a string, then an OK button will be shown with the string as its label, replacing save on blur.
+- **:cancel_button**: (Inputs and textareas only) If set to a string, then a Cancel button will be shown with the string as its label.
 - **:sanitize**: True by default.
 If set to false the input/textarea will accept html tags.
 - **:html_attrs**: Hash of html arguments, such as maxlength, default-value etc.
 - **:inner_class**: Class that is set to the rendered form.